An Incredible Trip To Chiang Mai, Thailand

 We stayed here only for two days, but I would like to recommend staying here for at least three to four days; it mainly depends on how much time you have on hand.
 There is a lot to explore and experience in this city.
 Here, I loved to walk, shop, eat, and visit beautiful temples.
 These pictures are from Silver Temple but mostly represent the beautiful culture of the city very well.

-On the first day, we covered the majority of the temples and a handicraft shop by tuktuk only.
-My first day's visit covers:
+temples and a handicraft shop by tuktuk only.
+My first day's visit

-My bad luck, I was not allowed to go inside (women are not allowed), so I was able to click it from outside only.
-But I heard that the amazing architecture is found only inside.
+not allowed), so I was able to click it from outside only.
+But I heard that the

 You can spend some time here and see the intricate silver decorations.
 The temple complex is quite big and decorated with beautiful worship articles.

-I love how the Thai people decorate their temples with small idols and other decorative articles.
-The 6th pic is of Lord Ganesh, who is one of the important gods in India too.
-The last pic is of the view of the river.
+articles.
+The 6th pic is of Lord Ganesh, who is one of the important gods in

 Handicrafts Workshop: Thailand is well-known for its silk, with Chiang Mai producing some of the finest silk.
 Apart from silk weaving, there is wood carving, umbrella making, etc., which we missed visiting.